List of unproduced DC Comics projects: Batman vs. Godzilla

 The original idea for this seemingly mismatched crossover between Batman and Godzilla comes from the hand of series writer Shinichi Sekizawa, who submitted a manuscript of the proposal in November 1965.
 Sekizawa's concept featured several characters from the Batman universe, including Robin and Commissioner James Gordon.
 To battle Godzilla, Batman and his sidekicks would have utilized several vehicles to engage in combat, including the Batmobile, the Batcopter, and the Batcycle.
 The concept also featured the introduction of a weather control apparatus, an idea which would later be used for Son of Godzilla (1967).
 It was also going to have another device to control Godzilla himself, which would possibly indicate another antagonist pitting the two characters against each other.
 In terms of Sekizawa's motivation, his reasoning seems clear in these drafts: to try and repeat the mammoth international success that the crossover film King Kong vs. Godzilla (1962) enjoyed.
 This is made apparent in allusions to the earlier 1962 film, as even this extremely early take at the concept included mention of Godzilla's battle with King Kong, which was noted as being included with stock footage of the two titans fighting.
 The concept never got far enough for a full-fledged script to have been created.
-There are many questions related to the proposal still unknown as well, such as if DC Comics was ever actually approached with the idea or not.
+There are many questions related to the proposal still unknown, such as whether DC Comics was ever actually approached with the idea or not.
 It is also not known to what degree the then-recent Batman TV series, which debuted two months after Sekizawa proposed this idea, might have played, if any.
 Also, references to "Batgirl" are made in the concept, which would predate the Barbara Gordon version of the character that would later become synonymous with the name in 1966.

-Tim Burton's Batman Continues
+Tim Burton's Batman III

 During the early development of the canceled Catwoman spin-off, Tim Burton expressed his interest in directing the third installment of the Batman film series that began with Batman in 1989.
-Micky Dolenz was attached to star as the Riddler, the film's main antagonist.
+Robin Williams was attached to star as the Riddler, the film's main antagonist.
 Also, Harvey Dent's transformation into Two-Face was supposed to occur in the film, with Billy Dee Williams reprising his role as Dent from the first film, after turning down the offer to appear in Batman Returns.
 Along with these, Michelle Pfeiffer was attached to return as Catwoman, Marlon Wayans was attached to star as Robin, and Rene Russo was attached to star as Chase Meridian.
 When Warner Bros. observed that the script was just as gloomy as the previous film, they decided to put Joel Schumacher as the director of the third installment, leading to the release of Batman Forever, in which Burton served as producer, without being able to contribute ideas.

 Batman: Assault on Arkham 2

 In a 2016 interview, Jay Oliva mentioned that he had plans to make a sequel to Batman: Assault on Arkham, but following his departure from Warner Bros.
-Animation, the project was pulled off.
+Animation, the project was dropped.